-This is a fascinating relationship and explains why supplementation with L-theanine is so important.
+This is a fascinating relationship and explains why supplementation with L-Theanine is so essential.

 Many people entering the wild world of nootropics don't stop to consider the fact that caffeine is considered by many to be a smart drug.

-But there’s the good news: L-theanine eases these negative side effects of caffeine.
-The ideal ratio for caffeine and L-theanine is two parts L-theanine to 1 part caffeine.
+But here's the good news: L-Theanine eases these adverse side effects of caffeine.
+The ideal ratio for caffeine and L-Theanine is two parts L-Theanine to 1 part caffeine.

 This is extremely difficult, if not impossible for most of us to accomplish with green tea alone.

 Therefore, a good plan is to drink both coffee and green tea...and add L-Theanine to the mix.

 Combined, they will give you a good mood, increased awareness, and a larger attention span.